-Among males as a whole there was a significant decrease in motor vehicle traffic death rates between 2011-2012, but rates increased significantly between 2013 and 2014.
-Among females as a whole, there were no significant changes in motor vehicle traffic death rates between 2011 and 2015.
+Among males as a whole there was a significant increase in motor vehicle traffic death rates between 2013 and 2014.
+Rates have since remained steady through 2017.
+Among females as a whole, there were no significant changes in motor vehicle traffic death rates between 2013 and 2017.

 1. CDC Injury Control and Prevention: Data & Statistics (WISQARS); Fatal Injury Reports, [http://www.cdc.gov/injury/wisqars/fatal.html]

 What Is Being Done?The Violence and Injury Prevention Program (VIPP) provides funding to Utah's 13 local health departments to implement motor vehicle safety programs and Safe Kids coalitions/chapters activities.
 These programs focus on child passenger safety and teen driving.
 The VIPP partners with the Utah Teen Driving Safety Task Force, Zero Fatalities Program, and Utah Highway Safety Office, among other state and local agencies to prevent MVTC deaths.
 For the past eight years, a book has been published that tells the stories of teens who died in motor vehicle-related crashes.
 The book is distributed to each drivers education instructor in the state as a prevention tool.
 The books can be downloaded at [http://www.health.utah.gov/vipp/teens/teen-driving/] or [http://zerofatalitiesut.com/dont-drive-stupid/].

 The Utah Department of Transportation Zero Fatalities Program ([http://ut.zerofatalities.com/]) is a comprehensive, educational campaign aimed at reducing Utah's top five causes of traffic related deaths: not buckling up, drowsy driving, impaired driving, distracted driving, and aggressive driving.